liupei101/VLSA/README.md

 Following [CONCH](https://github.com/mahmoodlab/CONCH), we first divide each WSI into patches of 448 * 448 pixels at 20x magnification.
 Then we adopt the image encoder of CONCH to extract patch features.

 Our complete procedure in WSI preprocessing follows [Pipeline-Processing-TCGA-Slides-for-MIL](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL).
+You could
+- download the patch features used in the experiment from [here](https://pan.baidu.com/s/1a8ZYQJAYfl2zw7HcuaI4ig?pwd=6f4s),
-You could move to it for a detailed tutorial.
+- or move to it for a detailed tutorial and try it on your own dataset.

 ## Acknowledgements